plone/training/docs/mastering-plone/installation.md

 (installation-label)=

-# Installation & Setup of Plone 6
+# Installation and Setup of Plone 6

 Plone is the combination of a backend (data storage) with a frontend (user interface) into a fully featured CMS.